A Gas-Kinetic Scheme for Maxwell Equations: Analysis

 Expand

 Substitute the above expansion into Eq.\eqref{eq:1Dequiv}, for $\mathcal{O}(1)$ balance, we have

 For $\mathcal{O}(\tau)$ balance, we have

-Therefore, the first order approximation is $z=c^2B_z -\tau (\lambda^2-1)c^2\frac{\partial E_y}{\partial x} + \mathcal{O}(\tau^2)$, and the macroscopic equation of $E_y$ becomes
+Therefore, the first order approximation is $q=c^2B_z -\tau (\lambda^2-1)c^2\frac{\partial E_y}{\partial x} + \mathcal{O}(\tau^2)$, and the macroscopic equation of $E_y$ becomes

 Note that $\lambda > c$ is required for the kinetic approximation to be dissipative, which is referred to as the sub-characteristic condition by Liu \cite{liu1987hyperbolic}.
 This condition ensures that the relaxation system remains stable and dissipative.
 If $\tau = 0$ or $\lambda = 1$, the dissipation term vanishes, and the system theoretically recovers the original Maxwell equations accurately.
-However, even in this case, numerical dissipation will still be present in the computational results.

 Next, we analyze the numerical error following the analysis in \cite{graille_approximation_2014}.
-The first step is relaxation step,
+The first step is a relaxation step,

-then the second step is transport, for the sake of simplicity, we suppose this step is accurate, i.e.
+then the Maxwell step is transport, for the sake of simplicity, we suppose this step is exact, i.e.

 Expand Eq.\eqref{eq:err_transport} with respect to $\Delta t$,

 Take the zeroth order moment, we have

 Take the first order moment, we have